 With these insights in mind, my approach has been to buy any new stock as if I would be forced to own it for at least the next 10 years.
-This filters out companies that either have 1.) a less certain long-term outlook and 2.) may have more certain long-term outlooks but valuation makes them look less attractive.
-It does not mean that I know precisely what the company operating results will be in the near or even intermediate term, or how the stock market will react to those results.
+This filters out companies that either have 1.) a less certain long-term outlook and 2.) may have a more certain long-term outlook but valuation makes them look less attractive.
+It does not mean that I know precisely what the company's operating results will be in the near or even intermediate term, or how the stock market will react to those results.
 It means that eventually the company is expected to provide results that far exceed current expectations and inevitably the market will appreciate those results.
 It can be hard to know exactly when something will happen, but easier to know that something will happen.

-While this approach may seem restrictive and even lazy as it typically leads to long periods of little to no stock trading activity, it focuses attention on the key variables that will drive returns over time.
+While this approach may seem restrictive or even lazy from an outsider's perspective as it typically leads to long periods of little to no stock trading activity, it focuses attention on the key variables that will drive returns over time.
 It does not mean one must hold every investment forever, but thinking about the price you want to sell a stock at the time of your initial purchase is like thinking about divorce on your wedding day.
 It is unlikely to lead to an overly fruitful relationship and it probably makes sense to move on to the next opportunity.

-The key is forming a long-term outlook for a company.
-To do that you need to have an understanding of where an industry and the companies within it are in their life cycle, which is directly related to industry innovation cycles and its implications over the long-term.
+Of course, the key to investment surfing is forming a long-term outlook for a company.
+To do that you need to have a good understanding of where an industry and the companies within it are in their life cycle, which is directly related to innovation cycles and their implications.